How long have I been eating a vegan diet?

 As I have PCOS (polycystic ovarian syndrome), eating a diet lower in fat works to balance my hormones, give me energy and keep me slim.
 However, it is extremely important for me suffering from this syndrome - along with other's, to eat anti-inflammatory fats.
 So my sources of fat always come from flaxseeds, hemp seeds, chia seeds, avocado as well as other nuts and seeds.
 Along with having PCOS, I follow a wheat-free and processed sugar-free diet, as these foods are can cause inflammation in the body.

 When I first started eating a plant-based diet I would use Cronometer to help track my macros - but also to make sure I wasn't under eating and make sure I was getting all my essential vitamins and minerals.
-I roughly average between 1900 to 2200 calories per day (this is based on my body weight and moderate activity level).
+I roughly average 2200 calories per day (this is based on my body weight and moderate activity level + breastfeeding requires me to eat even more calories).
 The more I exercise, the more calories I eat too.
 Note: I do NOT calorie count.
 This is just an estimate to give you I guide that I eat lots of food.

 What supplements do i take?

-Updated: Read here about what supplements I'm taking during my vegan pregnancy here.
+Updated: Read here about what supplements I'm taking during my vegan pregnancy/ plus breastfeeding here.

 WON'T TOO MUCH SUGAR MAKE YOU FAT?